red-axe/am-editor/docs/config/toolbar.md

 The attributes that the Toolbar component needs to pass in:

--   An instance of the `editor` editor, which can be used to automatically invoke the plug-in execution
--   `items` plugin display configuration list
+-An instance of the `editor` editor, which can be used to automatically invoke the plug-in execution -`items` plugin display configuration list

 ## Items